-A review of the current literature on caffeine’s effects on asthma — published in 2010 and reviewing 7 trials involving over 75 people with mild-to-moderate asthma – notes that caffeine, found in the world’s favorite morning wake-up beverage coffee, can have a “modest” positive effect on lung function for about four hours — in even small amounts.1,2
+A review of the current literature on caffeine’s effects on asthma — published in 2010 and reviewing seven trials involving over 75 people with mild-to-moderate asthma.
+It is noted that caffeine, found in the world's favorite morning wake-up beverage coffee, can have a “modest” positive effect on lung function for about four hours — in even small amounts.1,2

 What about caffeinated beverages other than coffee?

-For similar reasons, tea is also noted to have a similar effect.1 However, even the article from 1993 notes that caffeinated sodas and teas do not have the same bronchodilator effect as coffee seems to.3 CaffeineInformer.com lists a cup (8 oz) of brewed coffee (I opted for a generic brewed coffee stat) contains a “very high” amount of caffeine, at 163 mg per cup.
+For similar reasons, tea is also noted to have a similar effect.1 However, even the article from 1993 notes that caffeinated sodas and teas do not have the same bronchodilator effect as coffee seems to.3 CaffeineInformer lists a cup (8 oz) of brewed coffee (I opted for a generic brewed coffee stat) contains a “very high” amount of caffeine, at 163 mg per cup.5

 Conversely, a generic black tea contains a “moderate” amount of caffeine, clocking in at 42 mg (half that, approximately, for green tea).

-(Note: the “safe amount” button will take you to a calculator to determine how much of your favorite caffeinated beverage you can consume a day without ill effects — not that they necessarily recommend that! — and what amount would kill you.
-More fun facts for your day can be found at Caffeine Informer!)
+(Note: the “safe amount” button will take you to a calculator to determine how much of your favorite caffeinated beverage you can consume a day without ill effects — not that they necessarily recommend that! — and what amount would kill you?
+More fun facts for your day can be found at Caffeine Informer!3)